 Many multi-center research projects will require review and approval of a Central IRB, or "single IRB," of record.
 In these cases, the University of Chicago may rely upon an external IRB.
 However, the IRB office should be consulted for assistance in the processing of the reliance agreement.
 In addition, Institutional sign-off will be needed prior to the start of the research activities at the University of Chicago.
-Please contact the IRB Director or irbreliance@uchicago.edu for further assistance.
+Please contact the IRB Reliance team at irbreliance@bsd.uchicago.edu for further assistance.

-No institutional committee, office, or official may permit human subjects research to proceed that has not been approved or exempted from review by the IRB or its designee.
+No institutional committee, office, or official may permit human subjects research to proceed that has not been approved or exempted from review by the IRB or a designated external IRB.